cysouw/diathesis/text/c03_summaryDia.md

 ### *Kreationsubjektivierung* {#sec:summary-kreationsubjektivierung}

 The ~~Kreationsubjektivierung~~ (full discussion in [@sec:prepositions-fabricative-accusative]) on first notice looks very similar to the previous *Instrumentsubjektivierung*.
 In both diatheses a *mit* prepositional phrase is promoted to nominative subject.
-However, with verb like *überraschen* 'to surprise' [@next] the prepositional phrase does not represent an instrument, but a creation of the subject *Lehrer* 'teacher'.
+However, with a verb like *überraschen* 'to surprise' [@next] the prepositional phrase does not represent an instrument, but a fabrication by the subject of the sentence, viz. *Lehrer* 'teacher'.
 This semantic difference is paralleled by a structural difference, namely that the *mit* prepositional phrase is a governed preposition [@next c].
-The verbs that allow for a *Kreationsubjektivierung* show a substantial overlap with the verbs that allow for the ~~Reflexiv Erlebnispassiv~~ (see [@sec:summary-reflexiv-erlebnispassiv]), though the two groups are not identical.
+Note that the verbs that allow for a *Kreationsubjektivierung* show a substantial overlap with the verbs that allow for the ~~Reflexiv Erlebnispassiv~~ (see [@sec:summary-reflexiv-erlebnispassiv]), though the two groups are not identical.

 ::: ex
 a.
 Der Lehrer überrascht mich mit der Aufgabe.